GGR projects

 Pathfinders projects

-CO2RE is funding four innovative GGR projects as part of its Pathfinders Call 1.
-The projects explore new methods for capturing greenhouse gases and durably storing or converting them.
-Find out more about our funding opportunities
+CO2RE is funding innovative GGR projects as part of its Pathfinders Competitions.
+Find out more about our funding opportunities.

 Underwater Kelp Forest in California